xu-chiheng/Note/README.txt

 MSYS2_DIR=D:\msys64
 VS2022_DIR=C:\Program Files\Microsoft Visual Studio\2022\Enterprise
 VCPKG_DIR=D:\vcpkg
-HOME=%USERPROFILE%
+HOME=%USERPROFILE%          # can be any directory
+DATA_DIR=D:\Data            # optional, only for my data backup

-I also use one of the following commands to make a link, this is optional. ln -s ~ "$(cygpath -u 'E:\Note')" mklink /D E:\Note %USERPROFILE% ln -s ~ /mnt/work/Note
+I also use one of the following commands to make a link : ln -s ~ "$(cygpath -u 'E:\Note')"     # using Cygwin or MSYS2/MinGW bash in mintty terminal mklink /D E:\Note %HOME%              # using Windows cmd.exe command prompt ln -s ~ /mnt/work/Note                # using Linux bash in terminal